What is Average Cost for Bitcoin and Crypto Tax? When is it Used?

 With the average cost accounting method, the cost basis is calculated via the average price you paid for all units of a specific cryptocurrency, and this average is the cost basis for every single sale of that crypto. across all your assets.

-This accounting method is required in the U.K. and Canada; it is not used in the United States.
+This accounting method is required in the U.K. and Canada and is supported by TokenTax; it is not used in the United States.
 For the United States and other countries that don't require or don't allow average cost, see our article on FIFO, LIFO, and Minimization.

 Here’s an example: